Skip to content

 <authorize_URL>?response_type=code&client_id=<clientID>&redirect_uri=<redirect_URL>&scope=<scopes>

-4. Copy the code and use it to replace <code> in the following cURL command to invoke the authorization code grant token request:
+3. Copy the code from the callback URL and use it to replace <code> in the following cURL command:

 curl <token_url> -d "grant_type=authorization_code&code=<code>&redirect_uri=<redirect_uri>" -H "Authorization: Basic <base64(clientId:clientSecret)>"

-• Replace <token_url> with the URL populated as the Token Endpoint in the Application Keys pane.
+• Replace <token_url> with the Token Endpoint URL.

-5. Extract the access token from the response that you get.
+4. Extract the access token from the response.

-6. Go to the API Developer Portal, try out the HR API using the access token you extracted, and observe the responses.
+5. Go to the API Developer Portal and try out the API using the access token.
+Observe that Alex can only access the following resources:

 • GET /users